-Security Deposit Interest in Washington: Washington laws require security deposits to be deposited into a separate account but the landlord is not required to pay interest on them.
+Security Deposit Interest in Washington: Washington laws require security deposits to be deposited into a separate trust account but the landlord is not required to pay interest on them.
 If the account in which the landlord has placed the security deposit earns interest, the interest will belong to the landlord unless there is a written agreement stating that the same will accrue to the tenant.

-Non-Refundable Fees: Any money or fee collected by the landlord as security deposit is refundable.
-If a certain sum or fee is to be non-refundable, the landlord cannot refer to the same as a “deposit.”
-Also, for any fee to be non-refundable it must be clearly and specifically stated as such in the lease or rental agreement, otherwise, it will be considered as refundable.
+Nonrefundable Fees: Any money or fee collected by the landlord as security deposit is refundable.
+If a certain sum or fee is to be nonrefundable, the landlord cannot refer to the same as a “deposit.”
+Also, for any fee to be nonrefundable it must be clearly and specifically stated as such in the lease or rental agreement, otherwise, it will be considered as refundable.

 Application of Tenant’s Payments: Payments made by the tenant to the landlord must first be applied to any rent that is due and owing before applying to other payments due to the landlord.
 This rule is meant to protect the tenant from possible eviction for failure to pay the rent when the tenant owes different payments to the landlord.
-For example, if the tenant owes the landlord rent, instalment payments on security deposits and administration fees, the landlord must first use any payment from the tenant to cover whatever rent is owing even if the other debts are bigger or were due earlier.
+For example, if the tenant owes the landlord rent, installment payments on security deposits and administration fees, the landlord must first use any payment from the tenant to cover whatever rent is owing even if the other debts are bigger or were due earlier.
 Only when there is no more rent due will the landlord be allowed to apply the tenant’s payment for something else.
 This avoids the situation where the tenant keeps paying but is still in default in rent which means still in danger of eviction.

 New Property Owner’s Responsibility: If the rental property is sold while the lease subsists, the buyer inherits the previous owner’s obligation to refund the tenant’s security deposit when the lease ends.
-The old landlord must transfer the security deposit to the buyer when the property is transferred.
+The original landlord must transfer the security deposit to the buyer when the property is transferred.
 The buyer will be responsible for providing the tenant with a notice detailing where and how the security deposit is being held.

 In case the property is foreclosed upon, the original owner whose property was foreclosed upon must either refund the security deposit or transfer the same to the new owner.
-Failure to do so would make the original owner liable for up to 2 times the deposit, costs of suit and attorney’s fees.
+Failure to do so would make the original owner liable for up to two times the deposit, costs of suit and attorney’s fees.